Tornadoes of 2012: March 2–3 (United States)

 From March 2 to 3, a devastating and deadly outbreak of strong to violent tornadoes impacted the Southern United States and Ohio Valley.
 A moderate risk of severe weather was issued for March 2 a day in advance for a large area from near Tuscaloosa, Alabama, to Dayton, Ohio, as an intense storm system tracked across the region in a very highly sheared and unstable environment.
 On the morning of March 2, it was upgraded and a high risk of severe weather was issued for Middle Tennessee and central Kentucky, later extended into central and southern Indiana and southern Ohio, including a 30% hatched risk area for tornadoes.
 The Storm Prediction Center mentioned the potential for multiple long-tracked, violent tornadoes.
 Multiple PDS tornado watches were issued shortly thereafter.
 For only the second time in history (the first being April 27, 2011, for the 2011 Super Outbreak), Dr. Greg Forbes, severe weather expert for The Weather Channel, issued a TOR:CON (short for "tornado condition index", a scale to rate the risk of tornadic activity over a given region based on atmospheric conditions) rating of 10 out of 10; this time for the Louisville, Kentucky region and along the Ohio River of Indiana and Kentucky.

+Firefighters and the Kentucky National Guard in West Liberty, Kentucky following an intense EF3 tornado.
+Photo courtesy of the United States Army.

 Tornadoes began early; shortly after 9:00 am CST, an intense EF3 tornado north of Huntsville, Alabama, resulted in severe damage to houses and also caused damage at a school.
 A long-lived EF4 formed just north of the Ohio River that afternoon, resulting in extreme damage to numerous communities in southern Indiana, including Marysville and Henryville.
 Another EF4 wedge tornado killed four people and obliterated homes near Crittenden, Kentucky, while a large EF3 killed three people and destroyed most of Moscow, Ohio.
 At around 6:00 pm EST, an EF3 tornado impacted downtown West Liberty, Kentucky, resulting in major damage and 10 deaths.
 A high-end EF3 tornado also caused major damage to many homes in businesses in Salyersville, Kentucky, killing two people along its path.
 Another high-end EF3 tornado touched down at 8:03 pm.
 This storm tracked into Haralson County, Georgia, and Paulding County, Georgia, where it caused major damage in the Dallas area before dissipating.
 There was a final tornado-related death toll of 41 people—22 in Kentucky, 14 in Indiana, four in Ohio and one in Alabama.
 A total of 70 tornadoes were confirmed as a result of this outbreak.